ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.02 Intro to FLR/src/Intro_FLR.md

 # Collaboration and Open Source

-"I think the real issue about adoption of open source is that \textbf{nobody can really ever 'design' a complex system}.
+> I think the real issue about adoption of open source is that **nobody can really ever 'design' a complex system**.
 That's simply not how things work: people aren't that smart - nobody is.
-And what open source allows is to not actually 'design' things, but let them \textbf{evolve}, through lots of different pressures in the market, and having the end result just \textbf{continually improve}"\newline
+And what open source allows is to not actually 'design' things, but let them **evolve**, through lots of different pressures in the market, and having the end result just **continually improve**

 Linus Torvalds